xDivisionByZerox/foodiefriends/README.md

 - **Entering Personal Information and Selecting Favorite Restaurants**:
    - Users fill out basic information to meet essential criteria and select restaurants to match with people who share similar tastes.

+- **Match and Invite**:
+   - Click **Invite** to send an invitation to the potential date, while the listed restaurants are selected based on the preferences of similar users.

-- **Recommendation System**:
+- **Date Management**:
-   - Implement a **Collaborative Filtering algorithm** to enable users to find like-minded individuals with similar restaurant tastes.
+   - Match results enable users to view date information and manage date cancellations.

 ## Architecture and Deployment Details